 Western Price Survey

-As of Feb.
-17, the California snowpack has a 38-inch snow-water equivalent, which is 174 percent of the average for that date, according to the Department of Water Resources.
+In California, the statewide snowpack has a 45-inch snow-water equivalent, which is 160 percent of the March 24 average, according to the California Department of Water Resources.

-Working natural gas in storage was 2,445 Bcf as of Feb.
-10, according to the U.S. Energy Information Administration.
-This is a net decrease of 114 Bcf compared to the previous week, and less than the market expected.
+Meanwhile, working natural gas in storage was 2,092 Bcf as of March 17, according to U.S. Energy Information Administration estimates.
+This is a net decrease of 150 Bcf compared with the prior week.

 Archives of the Western Price Survey for the past year are also available online.